not1337/tlsclient/README.md

 The old resumption method based on session id is probably rarely used nowadays and as all security data are stored in one place can be considered a security risk.

-Note that no OCSP processing takes place.
-First of all one can assume that a server providing an OCSP status response will provide a good response.
-Secondly, the library would have to be enhanced to do internal HTTP requests on its own to fetch OCSP responses if the actual server doesn't provide an OCSP status response or provides one not related to the certificate to be checked.
-Finally there's then the requirement of OCSP response cacheing.
-After all, this overcomplicates things enough to not to implement OCSP processing.

-A possible future extension may be to introduce functionality to return all server provided certificates and the OCSP status response, if any, to the user, as well as any OCSP related URLs from the server certificate.
-Furthermore support routines to do verification and to extract expiration dates would need to be provided.
-It would then be the user's job to fetch missing components from the provided URLs and to handle OCSP validation and cacheing.
-This needs thorough examination, though, as the library API should not be cluttered to become as unusable as the crypto libraries which it simplifies, especially as there will be a quite low percentage of users actually requiring this stuff.

 The resulting libtlsclient.so shared library as well as the required tlsclient.h header file are licensed LGPLv2.1+,